Manu343726/TTL/README.md

     auto third = std::get<0>( tuple ); //No runtime indexing?

-    std::cout << tuple << std::endl; // <-- Hunderds of template related errors.
+    std::cout << tuple << std::endl; // <-- hundreds of template related errors.
 How horrible and difficult was to overload
                                      //     << to just print "(1,true,a)", isn't?